Wilbard-Jr82/Wilbard-Jr/README.md

 - 🌱 I’m currently learning Java, C, C# and C++

-- ⚡ Fun fact: I use a lot of VScode extensions
+- ⚡ Fun fact: I use a lot of VScode extensions😅

 <br/>